willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 1) Directly employing enough people who are involved in producing those goods or providing those services, in sufficient numbers to guarantee free and equal access to all members
 2) Directly paying non-members, on a member’s behalf, for basic goods and services we cannot provide ourselves
 3) Immediate reimbursement of any costs for basic goods or services that members must pay out of pocket
-4) Keeping enough cash set aside to give to members if they cannot reasonably and practically acquire basic goods or services in any other way (See also: Cash Disbursement as a Last Resort)
+4) Keeping enough cash set aside to give to members if they cannot reasonably and practically acquire basic goods or services in any other way (See also: `Cash Handouts as a Last Resort`_)

 What if I already have my own access to housing, health insurance, or any other MU service?
 ============================================================================================